bufordsharkley/mcrib/README.md

 mcrib
 =====

-An API for Twitter mentions of McRibs, and a front-end using D3 to display this information.
+An API for Twitter mentions of McRibs, and the front-end (vanilla.js) to display it on a map.